-(f) Both parties may make a request for immediate interventions to the principal, any vice principal, the complex area superintendent, or the CRCO.
+(g) Both parties may make a request for immediate interventions to the principal, any vice principal, the complex area superintendent, or the Civil Rights Compliance Branch.
 The principal or designee may institute immediate interventions without a request, if they deem them appropriate.
-Immediate interventions will be considered by the principal or designee, in consultation with the CRCO, and if it is determined that immediate interventions are necessary, the principal or designee will implement the immediate interventions.
+Immediate interventions will be considered by the principal or designee, in consultation with the Civil Rights Compliance Branch, and if it is determined that immediate interventions are necessary, the principal or designee will implement the immediate interventions.
+The Civil Rights Compliance Branch will ensure that such immediate interventions are taken.
 Failure to comply with the terms of immediate interventions may be considered a separate violation, which may result in a separate investigation, findings, and determination.
-[Eff.
+[Eff

-] Auth: HRS §302A-1112) (Imp: HRS §\$302A-1101, 302A-1112; 42 U.S.C.
-2000d et seq., 34 C.F.R.
-100.9; 5 U.S. C. 301, 34 C.F.R.
-101.11)
+] Auth: HRS §302A-1112) (Imp: HRS §§302A-1101, 302A-1112; 42 U.S.C. §2000d et seq., 34 C.F.R. §100.9; 5 U.S. C. §301, 34 C.F.R. §101.11)

-§8-19-31 Investigation. (a) When a complaint is made alleging violations of this subchapter, the principal or designee will assign an impartial school level investigator ("investigator") to conduct a thorough and impartial investigation.
-Once an investigation is initiated, the principal or designee shall make a good faith effort at the earliest point possible to inform the parent about the investigation.
+§8-19-31 Investigation. (a) When a complaint is made, the principal or designee will assign an impartial school level investigator ("investigator") to conduct a thorough and impartial investigation.
+Once an investigation is initiated, the principal or designee shall make a good faith effort at the earliest point possible to inform the parents about the investigation.
 If after making reasonable attempts, the principal or designee is unable to contact the parent, the investigator may engage in and complete the investigation.